kism/PS2Keyboard-to-USBHIDGameController/README.md

 #PS2Keyboard-to-USBHIDGameController

-Using the Teensy Microcontroller,
+Using the Teensy Microcontroller.

 Why did I choose such a long repo name?

-Why did I choose suchn a bad repo name?
+Why did I choose such a bad repo name?

 ## Requirements
 1. Teensy, I used the Teensy-LC but im assuming that all the current ones will work.